by Jack Norris, RD

 In the published research, one plant food, chlorella, has been shown to have vitamin B12 activity in humans; there are caveats that you should be aware of before relying on it (see below).
 The only other plant food that has been tested is nori, which did not have B12 activity.

 A number of foods, arguably, warrant further attention.
-But unless these foods are shown consistently to correct B12 deficiency, vegans should not rely on them for vitamin B12.
+Makai, a type of duckweed, has shown promise for containing active B12 due to synergistic bacteria living inside the plant.
+But unless these foods are shown to consistently improve B12 status, vegans should not rely on them for vitamin B12.

 It could be a boon to the vegan movement to find a source of vitamin B12 that naturally and reliably exists in a vegan food.
 In their zeal to find such a source, some vegan advocates recommend foods whose ability to provide vitamin B12 is sketchy at best.
 Because of the harm that can come to someone relying on such foods for vitamin B12, I review the published scientific research below with a skeptical view.